 Have a question, opinion or a stance on dance?
-Contact the editor at Emmaly@StanceOnDance.com.
+Get in touch at Emmaly@StanceOnDance.com.

-Thanks to these and many others who have contributed, followed and supported Stance on Dance as it has grown!
+Thanks to these and many others who have contributed, followed and supported Stance on Dance over the years!